How To Build a WordPress Website – Everything Beginners Need To Know

 I personally use and trust WordPress because:

-- It’s free and open-source, which means that you can use it to modify, customize and enhance it however you want.
+- It’s free and open-source, meaning you can use it to modify, customize and enhance it however you want.

-- It’s flexible, giving you the ability to change hosting companies, themes, plugins, or anything you want without moving away from the website platform in its entirety.
+- It’s flexible, allowing you to change hosting companies, themes, plugins, or anything you want without moving away from the website platform.

 - It’s relatively straightforward to use and manage.
 You can easily launch a WordPress website in a day!
 All you have to do is select a theme that you like, install a couple of recommended plugins, and then you can start adding pages and other content!